Izenda7Series/IzendaCustomVisualizations/README.md

 1. Making a custom chart type based on the standard Izenda visualization engines (Highcharts and Highmap)

-    - Inherit and extend options builder to change the Highchart/Highmap options in order to let it render desired visualization.
-You must identify what chart options need to be set for 3D column, for example https://jsfiddle.net/highcharts/2fuRA, then populate the same options in option builder.
+    - IInherit and extend the options builder to change the Highchart/Highmap options in order to let it render the desired visualization.
+You must identify what chart options need to be set for 3D column, for example https://jsfiddle.net/highcharts/2fuRA, then populate the same options in the option builder.
     - Use `extendReportPartStyleConfiguration` function to create a custom chart type.

 2. Making a custom chart type with another new visualization engine, e.g. D3 data visualization, Bing/Google map...